MIT-DB-Class/simple-db-hw-2021/lab4.md

 transaction.

-We recommend locking at *page* granularity; please do not implement table-level locking (even though it is possible).
+We recommend locking at *page* granularity; please do not implement table-level locking (even though it is possible) for simplicity of testing.
 The rest of this document and our unit tests assume page-level locking.

-You will need to create data structures that keep track of which locks each transaction holds and that check to see if a lock should be granted to a transaction when it is requested.
+You will need to create data structures that keep track of which locks each transaction holds and check to see if a lock should be granted to a transaction when it is requested.

 You will need to implement shared and exclusive locks; recall that these